kaliop-uk/ezmigrationbundle/README.md

 In a Yaml migration, you can define the following types of actions:
 - creation, update and deletion of Contents
+- creation, update and deletion of ContentTypes
+- creation, update and  deletion of ContentTypeGroups
+- deletion of Content Versions
+- creation and deletion of Languages
 - creation, update and deletion of Locations
-- creation, update and deletion of Users
-- creation, update and deletion of UserGroups
-- creation, update and deletion of Roles
-- creation, update and deletion of ContentTypes
-- creation and deletion of ContentTypeGroups
 - creation, update and deletion of ObjectStates
 - creation, update and deletion of ObjectStateGroups
+- creation, update and deletion of Roles
 - creation, update and deletion of Sections
-- creation and deletion of Languages
 - creation and deletion of of Tags (from the Netgen Tags Bundle)
+- creation, update and deletion of Users
+- creation, update and deletion of UserGroups
+- purging and recovering Contents from the Trash
+- creation, appending, copy, renaming and deletion of files
+- execution of command-line scripts
+- execution of http calls
+- sending of email
+- canceling, snoozing or suspending the migration itself

 The docs describing all supported parameters are in the [DSL Language description](Resources/doc/DSL/README.md)